DaveThw/davethw.github.io/_posts/2017-02-25-securing-nodered.md

 ```shell
 ~/.node-red/public $ openssl req -new -key privatekey.pem -out private-csr.req
 ```
-(this will ask for some details for the certificate - the Common Name might need to be set to the address of the server...)
+*(this will ask for some details for the certificate - the Common Name might need to be set to the address of the server...)*

-Finally create the certificate (self-signed(?)):
+~~Finally create the certificate (self-signed(?)):~~
 ```shell
 ~/.node-red/public $ openssl x509 -req -sha256 -days 365 -in private-csr.req -signkey privatekey.pem -out certificate.pem
 ```
-Or create the certificate, signed by my personal CA:
+Finally create the certificate, signed by my personal CA:
 ```shell
 ~/.node-red/public $ openssl x509 -req -sha256 -in private-csr.req -out certificate.pem -CAkey myCA.key -CA myCA.cer -days 365 -CAcreateserial -CAserial serial
 ```